-The University of Wisconsin System is made up of two doctoral universities (UW-Madison and UW-Milwaukee), 11 comprehensive four-year universities, 13 branch campuses, statewide extension, and UW Extended Campus.
-The UW System is one of the largest systems of public higher education in the country, serving more than 170,000 students each year and employing approximately 39,000 faculty and staff statewide.
+The University of Wisconsin System is made up of two Research I universities (UW-Madison and UW-Milwaukee), 11 comprehensive universities, and a statewide extension network with offices in every county.
+The UW System is one of the largest systems of public higher education in the country, serving approximately 170,000 students each year and employing 39,000 faculty and staff statewide.